- What is Color Psychology

 Color and food: Choosing colors for food

-Color blue is believed to decrease appetite.
-This color reminiscent of blue skies and oceans, is said to soothe the body and slow metabolism, thus curbing one’s appetite.
+The color blue is believed to decrease appetite.
+This color reminiscent of blue skies and oceans is said to soothe the body and slow metabolism, thus curbing one’s appetite.
 While the cause of blue foods is not known, some research suggests they may suppress appetite.

 Yellow is considered the happiest color and is widely used in food products.
 Therefore, yellow tends to inspire optimism and overall good feelings.
 Although there are various speculations and disagreements regarding yellow artificial colors in food products.

 Green has become one of the most popular colors in the food supply chain, with sustainability and organic being on the minds of many consumers (think of green juice).
 Today, green is considered a color of well-being and health when it comes to food.

 In western cultures, orange foods often symbolize autumn, such as pumpkin products, squash, and candy corn.
 Throughout the year, orange juice and carrots are linked with vitality.